ARMmbed/mbed-os-5-docs/docs/api/storage/psa_internal_storage.md

 PSA internal storage APIs allows saving and retrieving data from PSA internal flash.

-PSA internal storage is implementation varies depending on the target type:
+PSA internal storage implementation varies depending on the target type:
 - on single core ARMv7-M target it PSA internal storage APIs are implemented by calling to "default" internal TDBStore instance.
 - on PSA targets implementing SPM, PSA internal storage implemented as a secure service.
 PSA internal storage has access control list, which makes sure that only the entries created from NSPE will be accessible to it.